JordanMartinez/purescript-jordans-reference/21-Hello-World/09-Projects/benchmark/ReadMe.md

 I ran this folder's benchmarks and stored their results in the `benchmarks-results` folder.

+Since we'll be benchmarking our projects here, I should also note that Nate has already written such benchmarks in his `Run` repo.
+See the [purescript-run repo's test folder's Benchmark.purs file](https://github.com/natefaubion/purescript-run/blob/master/test/Bench.purs)

 ## Compilation Instructions

 Note: I assume you have already locally installed `Benchmark.js` and used spacchetti to create your own package set that includes `Benchotron`.